 Helmholtz free energy in thermodynamics is a thermodynamic potential which is used to measure the work of a closed system with constant temperature and volume.
 It can be defined in the form of the following equation:

-U: internal energy of the system in joules
+- U is the internal energy of the system in Joules

-T: absolute temperature of the surroundings in kelvin
+- T is the absolute temperature of the surroundings in Kelvin

-S: entropy of the system in joules per kelvin
+- S is the entropy of the system in joules per Kelvin

 Application of Helmholtz free energy